riebeekn/experiments-in-meteor-blog/_posts/2015-07-29-paging-and-sorting-part-1.md

 </template>
 {% endhighlight %}

 Pretty simple, at the bottom of our template we've added HTML that corresponds to a <a href="http://getbootstrap.com/components/#pagination-pager" target="_blank">Bootstrap pager</a>.
-We've got <a href="http://docs.meteor.com/#/full/spacebars" target="_blank">spacebar</a> directives defined for both the classes to apply to the previous and next buttons as well as the URL's for the buttons.
+We've got <a href="http://docs.meteor.com/#/full/spacebars" target="_blank">spacebar</a> directives defined for the classes to apply to the previous and next buttons as well as the URL's for the buttons.

 Eventually we'll hook up the `{% raw %}{{prevPageClass}}{% endraw %}` and `{% raw %}{{nextPageClass}}{% endraw %}` class directives so they disable the buttons where appropriate (i.e. the previous button when on the first page of results).
 Likewise the `{% raw %}{{prevPage}}{% endraw %}`  and `{% raw %}{{nextPage}}{% endraw %}` directives will represent the URL for the next or previous page.

 ###Fake it until you make it
 So our buttons don't do anything yet, let's start out by coming up with a simplified paging implementation, just to get a basic working example.
-We'll then refactor it to something more complete.
+We'll then refactor to something more complete.

 We have an existing customers publication which needs to change, we're going to want to do two things: